Board of Trustees

-Ximena is Chair of FairWild’s Technical Committee, and also Chair of the sub-committee on social issues.
+Ximena is Chair of FairWild’s Technical Committee.

 Danna Leaman (PhD, Biology) is affiliated with the Canadian Museum of Nature as a research associate, focusing on conservation and sustainable use of economically important plants.
 Danna is a founding member of the IUCN’s Medicinal Plant Specialist Group of the Species Survival Commission (SSC), which she has chaired since 2000.
 She is the deputy chair of the SSC Plant Conservation Sub-Committee, and a member of the SSC Steering Committee.
 Danna is a consultant and advisor to a number of organizations working on plant conservation and sustainable use, including Canada’s Biodiversity Convention Office, the German Federal Agency for Nature Conservation (BfN), Botanic Garden Conservation International, PlantLife International, the World Wide Fund for Nature (WWF), TRAFFIC International, the Convention on International Trade in Endangered Species of Wild Fauna and Flora (CITES), the Global Environment Facility (GEF), and the United Nations Development Programme.